ThingzDefense/IoT-Flock/README.md

 ## 5) Run the Use Case and Generate Use Case Traffic ##
 ### Command to Run the xml File and gernerate the Traffic ###
 #### From Source builds ####
-Note:in case of build from source code the directory "build-IoTFlock1-Desktop_Qt_5_12_3_GCC_64bit-Debug" contains the binaries of the code so you have to open the directory and open in terminal write the command to run the project.
+Note:in case of build from source code the directory "build-IoTFlock1-Desktop_Qt_5_12_3_GCC_64bit-Debug" <br/>contains the binaries of the code so you have to open the directory and copy the<br/> file 'db2.sql' into folder "build-IoTFlock1-Desktop_Qt_5_12_3_GCC_64bit-Debug"<br/> and open in terminal write the below command to run the project.
 #### From already builded bineries #####
 open the directory named "IoT-Flock-Binaries" in the terminal and write the command to run the xml file<br/>
 ##### sudo ./IoTFlock-Console ./path of xml file/kitchencare.xml #####
+Note: if file "./IoTFlock-Console" does not run then give the permission first as <br/>
+sudo chmod +x IoTFlock-Console

 Then the results is